Proposed expansion of the New York City Subway: Subways to New Jersey

 In 2017, a further extension of the 7 train to New Jersey was suggested once again, this time as an alternative to constructing a replacement for the Port Authority Bus Terminal.
-An alternative would include a new terminal at Secaucus Junction in conduction with the 7 extension.
+An alternative would include a new terminal at Secaucus Junction in conjunction with the 7 extension.
 In February 2018, it was revealed that the Port Authority of New York and New Jersey had advertised for consultants to write a feasibility study for such an extension, and that it had received bids from several companies.
 This extension was being planned along with the Gateway Project and, if built, would be able to accommodate a projected 38% increase in the number of people commuting between the two states.
 The 18-month study would include input from the Port Authority, the MTA, and NJ Transit.
 If the New Jersey subway extension were to be constructed, it could complement the Gateway Project, which might become overcrowded by 2040.